 The switch between the supply (+) and the input completes the circuit.
-Current flows in the direction of the arrow when the switch is closed.
-By applying the circuit principle above to the four possible combinations of input/output sinking/sourcing types, we have the four circuits as shown below.
+Current flows in the direction

 I/O "Common Terminal" Concepts

 In order for a PLC I/O circuit to operate, current must enter at one terminal and exit at another.
 This means at least two terminals are associated with every I/O point.
 In the figure to the right, the input or output terminal is the main path for the current.
 One additional terminal must provide the return path to the power supply.